 If any leader wants to be successful, much will be determined by the level of trust he or she can attain.
 One goal of every leader, therefore, should be trust development.

 Here are 5 suggestions for developing trust as a leader:

-Compassion.
-Trusted leaders have shown people by experience they care for others — not just in lip service, but with genuine heartfelt compassion.
+Genuinely care for people.
+Trusted leaders have shown people by experience they care for others – not just in lip service, but with genuine heartfelt compassion.
 Trusted leaders love people.
 Seeing others succeed around them is a high and celebrated value.

 Competence.
 Trusted leaders have knowledge in a subject matter, and, when they don’t know something, a willingness to yield to those who know more.
 They aren’t always second guessing themselves or the team.
 They believe in themselves, in God’s ability to work through them, and in the people with whom they surround themselves.

 It took me years to understand I only know what I know and to be okay with what I don’t.
 It has taken time to admit I actually may have wisdom to share also.
 Both are important understandings in developing trust.

 Reliable.
 There is an expected approach or methodology upon which people can depend upon with a trusted leader.
 They have a consistency in character through good and bad times.
 The integrity of the leader is above reproach.
 They aren’t constantly changing the rules.
 You can depend upon them to do what they said they would do.
 They are people of their word.